Category Archives: Assault

 Act Quickly to Protect the Rights of a Young Offender

 Early and aggressive criminal defense is important.
 The Texas juvenile justice system is not the place to turn a troubled child around.
-At Lee & Wood, LP, our experienced defense attorneys can answer your questions and get started on the best defense for your child.
+At LEE AND WOOD, GP, our experienced defense attorneys can answer your questions and get started on the best defense for your child.
 Call our Fort Worth lawyers at 817-678-6771 or contact us online today.

 Mutual Combat And Assault in Texas